Foaly/Foaly.github.io/_posts/2017-09-07-diy-vacuum-infusion.md

 In a future experiment malic acid (the acid that makes apples sour) could be used instead of citric acid (lemon juice) to give the apples even more of a sour apple taste.

-The apple cubes are quite tasty to eat, but they do get you drunk ;) They taste especially good, when diped in cane sugar.
+The apple cubes are quite tasty to eat, but they do get you drunk ;) They taste especially good, when dipped in cane sugar.
 You can also put them in your drink as a garnish.
 We froze the left over apple cubes into some ice cubes, so that they first cool your drink and then taste good when eaten.
 Freezing them into ice cubes also makes them last for a while.